Metalnem/mijailovic.net/_drafts/2017-06-06-removing-zinio-drm.md

 [dnSpy](https://github.com/0xd4d/dnSpy), which is my new favorite tool for decompiling .NET applications (it's lightning fast and has great search capabilities, among many other great features).
-I loaded the Zinio app assembly and searched it for "password".
-The search returned just a few results, and one of them was this function in the *ZinioReaderWin8.Util.CryptoUtils* class:
+I loaded the Zinio app assembly and searched for "password".
+The search returned only a few results, and one of them was this function in the *ZinioReaderWin8.Util.CryptoUtils* class:

 ```csharp